wp-plugins/planyo-online-reservation-system/readme.txt

 * No more difficult set-up.
 You now embed planyo by using the [planyo] shortcode in any article
 * Planyo now works with both jQuery and mootools libraries so you can choose the one that you already use on your site
 * Special mobile WebApp version for mobile devices, such as iPhone or Android

+= 1.6 =
+* Added language and resource_id parameters to the shortcode

+= 1.7 =
+* Compatibility with the shopping cart feature